 What also makes matters worse is that slashing is fairly easy to commit, especially if you are new to the game.

-Today, we are going to look into slashing in hockey and try to understand what it is.
+Today, we are going to look into what is slashing in hockey and try to understand its different rules and complexity.

 What Is Slashing In Hockey?